Table 19: Plot

 The table goes for a walk, and Jerry gives Renzo advice on how to pick up girls, while Eloise realizes Jo has terminal cancer and will die in the next year.
 Jo tells Eloise that if she has a daughter she should not name her "Jo" as it is a tough name for a girl.
 Bina admits to Jerry she came to the wedding to have an affair with an ex, who did not show.
 They fight, and she heads back inside with Walter.

 On Jo's suggestion, the six try to find the wedding crasher Eloise met earlier.
 They learn "Huck" is actually the groom from another wedding.
 As payback, Walter steals Huck's wedding cake to replace the one they destroyed earlier.

 Returning to the reception, Table 19 is visited by the bride and groom, who express genuine happiness that everyone there has attended.
 Francie and Eloise talk briefly, Francie apologizes that she was seated so far away from her, and Eloise decides to leave early.
 Francie then assures Jo she has not forgotten her, telling a brief but touching childhood story about Teddy, inspiring the table to see him differently.
 They track down Eloise, encouraging her to tell him how she really feels.
 As the core wedding party leaves on a ferry, she tries to apologize to him from the dock, but he is too far away to hear her.

 Eloise, Walter, Jo, and Renzo return to the wedding hall for the last of the cake.
 In their room, the Kepps discuss their fragile marriage and reconcile before joining them.
 Teddy suddenly reappears, dripping wet from jumping off the ferry, and asks Eloise to repeat what she said.
 Eloise asks that they be willing to forgive each other and they reconcile, and the entire group dances to one last song.

 A few months later, the Kepps have repaired their strained marriage, Jo has died of cancer, and the Kepps have taken in Jo's dog.
 Renzo has a girlfriend, and Walter refers to the other Table 19 guests as family.
 Eloise and Teddy are together and have had their baby.
 They mail birth announcements to their friends and family, including Table 19.
-The card reveals they had a son who they named Joe.
+The card reveals they had a son whom they named Joe.